OtherColetterbox/Git-Guide/README.md

   ```
   git commit -m "[commit message]"
   ```
-&nbsp;&nbsp;&nbsp;&nbsp;If you forget to add a commit message, you can exit Vim by typing ":wq" at the bottom and pressing enter.
+If you forget to add a commit message, you can exit Vim by typing ":wq" at the bottom and pressing enter.

 11. Make sure that your version of the project is up to date (i.e. that no one has pushed any changes between when you last pulled and now) by pulling again.
   ```
   git pull
   ```
+Note: Use "git pull" on the master branch.
+A common problem that people have run into during the projects is that they've typed "git pull" on a specific branch, and then when it's asked for more information they've typed "git pull origin \[current branch name\] and only pulled the current branch.
+You want to pull the whole project.
-12. Push your changes.
+12. (Switch back to the relevant branch if you moved to master in the last step.)
+Push your changes.
   ```
   git push origin [branch name]
   ```